-Jaguar Cichlids – Care, Habitat and Other Details
+Jaguar Cichlid – Care, Habitat and Other Details

-Jaguar Cichlids also are known as Parachromismanaguensis was known by the name Cichlasomamanaguense before it was given its current name.
+Jaguar Cichlid also is known as Parachromismanaguensis was known by the name Cichlasomamanaguense before it was given its current name.
 Jaguar cichlids are big sized, raptorial yet very fascinating species of fish.

 For instance, you might have noticed that young cichlids have noticeable black bands on their body whereas the cichlids that are mature differ from the young ones in appearance as they have spots, and they have been named as ‘jaguar cichlids’ because of these spots.